Original Equipment Manufacturer (OEM): How to Monitor Machines & Provide Better Service

-Selling what you think the ROI will be is a tough road for anyone; including OEMs, but what if you could prove it with hard data.
+Selling what you think the ROI will be is a tough road for anyone; including OEMs, but proving it with hard data can put you a step ahead of the competition.
 I mean really prove it.

 This is what some really smart OEMs are starting to do and it makes total sense.